-Rutgers University has a highly rated Nurse Midwifery DNP program for those looking to enter the field.
+Rutgers University has a highly rated Nurse-Midwifery DNP program for those looking to enter the field.
 The hybrid course delivery includes online classes and in-person clinical sessions.
-Through courses on advanced pharmacology, labor and delivery, newborn care, reproductive care, and advanced practice nursing, graduates will earn both their DNP and midwifery certification.
+Through courses on advanced pharmacology, labor and delivery, newborn care, reproductive care, and advanced practice nursing, graduates will earn both their DNP and midwifery certifications.
 Rutgers University has a 100 percent DNP graduation rate and an average of 86 percent first-time pass rate for the board certification exam.

 Rutgers University has the largest student body of all public colleges in New Jersey.
 The urban campus has multiple resident halls for undergraduates, but the school is also a popular choice with commuters.
 Rutgers University has an avid sports fan base with thousands of students and alumni attending the Scarlet Knights football games in the fall.

 The University of Kansas has been consistently ranked as having one of the best online nurse-midwifery programs.
 The KU Nurse Midwifery DNP program is done primarily online with intensives required on campus two to three times per semester.
 For graduation, a total of 76 credits are needed through courses that focus on labor and delivery, reproduction, menopause, newborn care, and gynecology services.
 The average graduation rate for the DNP program is 90 percent while the American Midwifery Certification Board pass rate is 85 percent for first-time test takers.